 Review some of the schools in the state of the Arizona that will allow you to earn a high school equivalency diploma or GED, a professional certificate, an associate's degree and more.
 This article will look at three schools that offer a variety of these types of programs.

 Schools and Programs

 Adult basic education, GED preparation and English as a Second Language are examples of the essential kinds of adult education programs offered throughout Arizona's 15 counties.
 Adults can also develop basic skills needed for careers in many professional areas, such as business, manufacturing and computer technology.
 Program duration varies and can last anywhere from a few weeks up to two years.
 Some programs are offered at no cost.
 Adult studies can also prepare students to continue their studies at 4-year colleges and universities.
 The largest providers of adult education classes in Arizona are community college systems located in and near Arizona's most populous metropolitan areas, Phoenix and Tucson.
-Two of these schools are profiled below.
+Three of these schools are profiled below.

 Schools At a Glance